 Trauma & Orthopaedic Regional Training Days

-The Peninsula Trauma and Orthopaedic Training Programme training days take place on the first, third and fifth Friday of every month except for August.
+The Peninsula Trauma and Orthopaedic Training Programme training days take place every two weeks every month except for August.
 The 3 year rolling programme is designed to cover the syllabus of all Trauma and Orthopaedic topics to FRCS level but it is not exhaustive and extra reading and revision is required in order to meet and satisfy the knowledge requirements to be successful at the FRCS (Tr&Orth) exam taken after four years of successfully completed training to the satisfaction of the Higher Surgical Training Committee.

 It is expected that trainees with their FRCS (Tr&Orth) would attend up to 50% of the training days in order to offer their experience and recent knowledge to the more junior trainees and where needed to help in practical elements of the teaching programme.
 They are also expected to produce a ‘diary’ for this period and be able to justify their absence with appropriate evidence of clinical work.

 The winter term is interrupted by the UKITE exam and the FRCS mock exam, held every year on the first and second Friday in December.
 These sessions are mandatory and it is expected that the post-FRCS trainees will attend to act as examiners along with local consultants.